 What does CFF Stewards and their partners require to implement the EVT?

-The first cycle of EVT implementation, aimed at obtaining a baseline, requires 3-9 CFF Stewards members to form a focus group to lead the process and two facilitators to guide it, in a timeframe of over four months:
+The first cycle of EVT implementation, aimed at obtaining a baseline, requires 3-9 self-selected members as 'CFF Stewards', who then form a focus group to lead the process and two facilitators to guide it, in a timeframe of over four months:

-- Months 1–2: Outreach and engagement with users (Step 1)
+- Months 1–2: Outreach and engagement with users (step 1)

 From the second cycle of EVT implementation onwards, CFF stewards obtain data for Monitoring and Evaluation (M&E) outcomes and impacts, applying the theory of change.

-For EVT facilitators
+Documents for EVT facilitators

-Additional resources (available upon request)
+Additional resources

 Join us in this journey